 Suggestions

 If you want the safest choice, go with Sisense.
 It’ll cover all the basics extremely well.
-Ensure that you have all the support you need to get up to speed with BI.
+Ensure you have all the support you need to get up to speed with BI.

 If you want to embrace the future, roll out MicroStrategy.
-The learning curve (and cost) will steep, but there’s every chance that you’ll be able to achieve extraordinary things.
+The learning curve (and cost) will be steep, but there’s every chance that you’ll be able to achieve extraordinary things.

 Image credit: Pixabay